Immigration History Research Center Archives

 Digitizing Immigrant Letters

-This project connects on-line letters from the IHRCA and other collections written between 1850-1970, both by immigrants (the so-called “America letters”) and to immigrants (“homeland letters”).
-It encourages scholars, teachers, students and the public to interpret letters that express emotion and intimacy among loved ones separated by migration.
+This project connects digitized letters from the IHRCA and other collections written between 1850-1970, both by immigrants (“America letters”) and to immigrants (“homeland letters”).

 Primary Sourcery blog